The 25 Craziest Cleaning Tips That Work

 Simple Soft Scrub

 Industrial soft scrub cleaners can contain strong chemical ingredients, but you can get your tub and shower just as clean with homemade cleaner.
 This simple soft scrub recipe will clean a bathroom faster and better, and uses a mixture of baking soda and vinegar, which will dissolve hard mineral deposits and easily cut through soap scum.
 Get the complete recipe here.
+If you want a scrubbie along with this, you can always make your own DIY scrubbie using this simple hack!

 Natural Toilet Bowl Cleaner